 - You must be aged 18 or over at time of applying.

 - There's no upper age limit

 - You just need to have a genuine passion to care for our communities and be good at talking to the public in a diplomatic, confident and authoritative way - and of course, respect the differences between us all that make our communities what they are!

 Working hours, patterns and environment

-When you join West Yorkshire Police you will be attached to a Neighbourhood Policing Team also known as an NPT and you will work a 10 week variable shift pattern (6 days on 4 days off) which keeps on repeating itself throughout the year.
-The work shifts will include weekends and may include Bank Holidays.
+When you join West Yorkshire Police you will be attached to a Neighbourhood Policing Team also known as an NPT and you will work a 3 week shift pattern (7 days on 3 days off, 7 days on 4 days off) which keeps on repeating itself throughout the year.
+This will include weekends and may include Bank Holidays.